 - Not only do people get vitamin A from foods in their diets, but many also get some provitamin A from dietary supplements, usually in the form beta-carotene, which must be converted once consumed.

 Vitamin A Deficiency

 What is a deficiency of vitamin A?
 Xerophthalmia is the term for the expression of vitamin A deficiency.
 This happens when you don’t consume or enough vitamin A from your diet or properly absorb or convert the vitamin A that you do consume.
 People at an increased risk for vitamin A deficiency include alcoholics, whose excess toxicity creates low vitamin A levels, people eating a very low-fat diet, and those who have problems with malabsorption due to intestinal dysfunction or damage.
 Some health conditions can cause long-term malabsorption of fats, which can lead to vitamin A deficiency since vitamin A needs to be consumed with fat to be properly absorbed.

-The most common health problems that cause malabsorption of vitamin A include:
+Health problems that may cause malabsorption of vitamin A include: (4)